 What are Adverbs of Time?

-There are two official types of adverbs of time.
+There are two types of adverbs of time:

-How long adverbs are used to describe "for how long something happens".
+How long adverbs describe for how long something happens.

 for a year, for a month, for a day, for an hour, for a second, for a minute, etc.